Myanmar civil war (2021–present): Foreign involvement and spillover

 NUG's UN Ambassador Kyaw Moe Tun talks in an interview in 2022.

 In June 2021 the United Nations General Assembly passed a non-binding resolution asking member states to impose an arms embargo on Myanmar.
 Two hundred international organisations, including Amnesty International and Human Rights Watch have continued to press the UN and its member states to adopt a global arms embargo.
 The United States, the United Kingdom, Canada, and the European Union have, in response to the ongoing violence, sanctioned individuals and organisations associated with the Burmese military.
 However, the effectiveness of these sanctions has been undermined by poor coordination among governments and the lack of sanctions against high-impact targets.

 Myanmar absent at the US-ASEAN Summit 2022 in Washington, D.C.

 ASEAN blocked Myanmar from participating in regional summits after the 2021 coup.
 However, this was reversed after New Zealand invited junta officials to two ASEAN Summits hosted in Wellington in April 2024.
 ASEAN member states have not taken a consistent, coordinated approach with respect to the ongoing civil war, due to internal divisions.
 Brunei, Indonesia, Malaysia, the Philippines and Singapore are strongly opposed to the military junta, but Thailand was a key ally of the junta until the election of Srettha Thavisin as prime minister.
+After the election of Anutin Charnvirakul as prime minister, the Thai government has reapproached Myanmar, bolstering the international legitimacy of the Burmese government.
+Newly inaugurated president Min Aung Hlaing arrived in Bangkok, on a landmark visit, on the 6th of April, 2026.

 India, which represents Myanmar's fourth-largest export market and fifth-largest import partner, has continued a business-as-usual approach to cross-border relations and continues to recognize the military junta.
 State-owned and private Indian companies supply arms and raw materials to the junta.
 On the other hand, India had hostile relations with China for the first several years of the war, which in part may have contributed to India's ongoing support for the junta as a balance attempt to prevent Chinese encroachment, which is met with criticism.
+Through the regional governments of Manipur and Mizoram, India also established de-facto relations with Chin and Rakhine rebels, while also reinforcing the border with Assam Rifles paramilitary soldiers.